ElektroStudios/gdidrop/README.md

 The program will generate the .gdi file and the track files in the same directory where the cue file is.

-The program will return these exit codes:
+The program will return one of these exit codes:

 | Exit Code  | Meaning  |
 |---|---|